 Policy 1: Advance notification will depend on the project and its timeline.
 The project work plan, with specific dates and timelines, will be published and sent to affected groups and interested citizens.
 Public notification will continue throughout the process, with emphasis on periods when input can have the greatest impact.
 The RVMPO will provide adequate time for public review of draft documents prior to opportunities for comment or testimony.
-The length of comment period and review periods will vary based on the nature of the plan or program, but major plans or projects such as the RTP, TIP, UPWP, and Air Quality Conformity will have at least a 30-day comment period, with amendments to these documents having at least a 21-day comment period.
+The length of comment period and review periods will vary based on the nature of the plan or program, but during the development of major plans or projects such as the RTP, TIP, UPWP, and Air Quality Conformity will have at least a 30-day comment period.
+Amendments to existing plans and programs will have, with amendments to these documents having at least a 21-day comment period.
+Development of or major updates to the Public Participation Plan will have at least a 45-day public comment period (refer to Section 5: Public Participation Tools, Comment Periods).

 Policy 2: Agendas of all meetings of the RVMPO committees shall be uploaded to the website at least six days before they occur.
-Planning actions requiring public notice will be published in the most circulated local newspaper at least 30-days or 21-days prior to the public meeting date, dependant on the action (refer to Section 5: Public Participation Tools, Comment Periods).
+Planning actions requiring public notice will be published in the most circulated local newspaper at least 30 days or 21 days prior to the public meeting date, dependant on the action (refer to Section 5: Public Participation Tools, Comment Periods).
 Notifications will be easy to understand and provide adequate information or indicate how additional information can be obtained.
 Information on Americans with Disabilities Act (ADA) access and availability of information in other languages will be included.